MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/enable-directquery-mode-in-ssdt.md

 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]

-In this topic, we'll describe how to enable DirectQuery mode for a tabular model project in [!INCLUDE[ssBIDevStudio](../includes/ssbidevstudio-md.md)].
+This article describes how to enable DirectQuery mode for a tabular model project in Tabular model designer in Visual Studio.

-When you enable DirectQuery mode for a tabular model:
+When you enable DirectQuery mode:

 - Features that are incompatible with DirectQuery mode are disabled.
 - The existing model is validated.
 Warnings are displayed if features are incompatible with DirectQuery mode.